 \end{thm}

-One shall note that, fractals are not necessarily dense in the ambient space with respect to complex topology.
-Therefore, such approximation theorems are only interesting if we are approximating a limiting point with respect to some Riemannian metric.
-As a reward, we get fractal versions of Siegel's and Falting's theorems on finiteness of integral points.
-We refer to the second section for a more precise definition of an affine fractal.

-\begin{thm} Let $X$ be a hyperbolic smooth affine irreducible curve defined over a number field $K$ and let $F\subset \mathbb{A}^n(\bar K)$ denote an affine fractal in the affine ambient space of $X$ with height expanding similarities.
-Then $X(\bar K )\cap F$ is finite. \end{thm}

-\begin{thm} Let $A$ be an abelian variety defined over a number field $K$.
-Let $W$ be an affine open subset of $A$ and $F$ be an affine fractal contained in $\mathbb{A}^n(\bar K)$ the affine ambient space of $W$.
-Assume that similarities of $F$ are height expanding.
-Then $W(\bar K )\cap F$ is finite. \end{thm}
+This, in turn, implies that Faltings' theorem on Diophantine approximation on abelian varieties is also an algebro-geometric fact, not an Arithmetic one.

-There are quite a few classical objects in arithmetic geometry which can be considered as fractals.
-For example, for an abelian variety $A$ defined over a number-field as ambient space, the set of rational points $A(\Q)$ or any finitely generated subgroup of $A(\bar {\Q})$ and the set of torsion points $A^{tor}$ can be thought of as fractals with respect to endomorphisms of $A$.
+There are quite a few classical objects in arithmetic geometry which can be considered as self-similar fractals.
+For example, for an abelian variety $A$ defined over a number-field as ambient space, the set of rational points $A(\Q)$ or any finitely generated subgroup of $A(\bar {\Q})$ and the set of torsion points $A^{tor}$ can be thought of as self-similar fractals with respect to endomorphisms of $A$.